Not yet another massage chair?

 While the iDeal massage chair is not one of the luxury shiatsu chairs, it does offer the shiatsu massage technique as one of the four massage techniques.

-The MK-II plus chair is, one the other hand advertised as a shiatsu massage chair, but this isn’t’ actually one of the techniques available.
+The MK-II plus chair is, on the other hand, advertised as a shiatsu massage chair, but this isn’t’ actually one of the techniques available.

 iDeal Shiatsu Massage Chair vs. Kahuna LM6800 Real Relax Massage Chair Recliner

 The Kahuna massage chair brand has become more prominent in the last few years.